A teenager who stabbed a 50-year-old in the stomach is among those jailed this week

 More than eight years of jail time was handed out in Suffolk and Essex this week.
 Two years of that went to a man who cut a mental health nurse - read the full details here.

-A Felixstowe man who attempted to arrange to have sex with a 11-year-old was jailed for two years.
+A Felixstowe man who cut a nurse’s hand with a knife has been jailed for two years.

 Ryan Brakes, 52, of Charles Road, Felixstowe, slashed a nurse’s hand after he was upset about his benefit payments being reduced.
 The injury resulted in a mental health nurse needing 11 stitches and three weeks off work.
 The nurse had stepped in to stop Brakes from self-harming when he pushed her hand away using the knife.
 Brakes said he could not remember cutting himself and said he had not gone to the surgery to hurt anyone else.